Skip to main content

 clusterpolicy.kyverno.io/add-labels created

-In order to validate the Mutation Webhook, lets this time rollout the assets Deployment without explicitly adding a label:
+To validate the Mutation Webhook, let's roll out the carts Deployment without explicitly adding a label: